 A number of regulations, including those referenced below, may impact our business as a result of our online or mobile services.
 The Digital Millennium Copyright Act has provisions that limit, but do not necessarily eliminate, liability for posting, or linking to third-party websites that include materials that infringe copyrights or other rights.
 Portions of the Communications Decency Act are intended to provide statutory protections to online service providers who distribute third-party content.
-The Child Online Protection Act and the Children's Online Privacy Protection Act restrict the distribution of materials considered harmful to children and impose additional restrictions on the ability of online services to collect information from minors.
+The Child Online Protection Act and the Children's Online Privacy Protection Act retrict the distribution of materials considered harmful to children and impose additional restrictions on the ability of online services to collect information from minors.
 Additionally, there is an increasing awareness and concern regarding privacy interests, which may result in new or amended regulations.
-The costs of compliance with these regulations, and other regulations relating to our online and mobile services or other areas of our business, may be significant.
-The manner in which these and other regulations may be interpreted or enforced may subject us to potential liability, which in turn could have an adverse effect on our business, results of operations, or financial condition.
+The costs of compliance with these regulations, and other regulations may be interpreted or enforced may subject us to potential liability, which in turn could have an adverse effect on our business, results of operations, or financial condition.
 Changes to these and other regulations may impose additional burdens on us or otherwise adversely affect our business and financial results because of, for example, increased costs relating to legal compliance, defense against adverse claims or damages, or the reduction or elimination of features, functionality or content from our online or mobile services.
 Likewise, any failure on our part to comply with these and other regulations may subject us to additional liabilities.